benjam1n-w/power-platform-portfolio/project-1-candidate-intake/README.md

 - Detects incoming vendor emails automatically
 - Extracts structured candidate information from email content
-- Transfers the data directly into an Excel spreadsheet
+- Transfers the data directly into the Excel tracker
 - Standardizes the data entry format
 - Eliminates the need for manual copying